dmartodikromo/Roadmap/backend/Databases/Paradigms/Key-Value.md

 - Redis
 - Memcached

+### Use cases

+#### Performance-sensitive applications

+One common design pattern that works with many apps is to use a key-value database like Redis to improve the read performance of an application.
+A relational database can act as the source of truth where data is written and that data is then pushed out to a number of geographically distributed key-value database nodes.
+This results in reduced latency because the data is closer to users and also makes an app more scalable and reliable.

+Key-value databases can also be used for storing pre-computed data that is crucial to user experience.
+An example of this is Twitter generating users’ news feeds ahead of time and caching them so users get a faster homepage load.

+#### Storage engine for higher-level databases

+Many databases use key-value DBs under the hood as a storage engine due to their raw performance and to save development time by not reinventing the wheel.
+RocksDB is an open-source embedded key-value database created by Facebook that has been used by or is supported by MySQL, Cassandra, MariaDB, MongoDB, YugabyteDB, and InfluxDB.

+#### Internet of Things

+Many businesses in many different industries are using sensors and related technology to collect more data about operations.
+It might be related to manufacturing and product development, or the use of a service model to retrieve data for customers.
+Companies might be collecting data about supplier and vending contracts, and how those operations work.

+A corresponding benefit applies to new communications models like the Internet of Things, where a greater volume of devices are used to move data through a business network.
+In the [IoT](https://www.influxdata.com/customers/iot-data-platform/), data is “always in transit” – filtered through a greater number of hardware hops, with all of the logistical issues that may entail.

+In response, modern engineering has conceived of ways to do [processing closer to the origin of individual data points](https://www.influxdata.com/glossary/edge-computing/).
+Experts often promote the idea of computing “[close to the edge](https://www.influxdata.com/blog/influxdb-iot-edge-historian/)” with a noSQL database – in the environment that stores data where the devices are collecting information.
+Key-value databases complement this kind of data operation.
+Because of their flexibility, they allow for better and more capable handling of this volatile activity as well.

+The use of a key-value database in general and an Influx time series model, in particular, can merge with other strategies to build business efficiencies.
+For example, the better use of time-stamped data can dovetail with data visualization that provides business insights.

+Another way to achieve more with these types of noSQL database setups is to tie them to dynamic resources in vendor service models.
+Serverless function is one prime example of how this works.
+By utilizing [AWS Lambda](https://www.influxdata.com/blog/build-serverless-lambda-function-influxdb/) or some [serverless function](https://www.influxdata.com/blog/build-serverless-lambda-function-influxdb/) service, the business user can complement the robust database systems around the time-stamped data in a way that doesn’t waste computing power.

 ### Workings

 Key-value databases have sets of key-value pairs, where the key is the identifier and the value is the data in question.
 A key-value pair is very similar to the various different implementations of hash tables in many programming languages, such as dictionaries with Python and objects in Javascript.
 The major difference with a key-value database is that your data is persisted and managed via the database you are using.